acroucher/PyTOUGH/README.md

 * support for exporting unlimited number of time steps to Waiwera JSON input

 * a bugfix for parsing TOUGHREACT-OMP listing files

-# Where's the user guide?

-Since PyTOUGH version 1.3.6, the PyTOUGH user guide (PyTOUGH-guide.pdf) is now included in the 'doc' directory of your PyTOUGH install.
-Previously this was available separately from the 'Downloads' section on the website, but GitHub decided to phase out this 'Downloads' section.